Sessions: Bump fire stocks can be banned through regulation

 "We've been working on that for some time.
 We'll have an announcement on that soon.
 We believe in that," he said.

 Bump fire stocks, commonly known as bump stocks, are devices that allow semi-automatic weapons to fire at a more rapid rate.
+Investigators have said 12 bump stock devices were found in the hotel room where a shooter in Las Vegas fired on a crowd of concertgoers last year, killing 58 people.

 The Justice Department in December announced that it was beginning the rule-making process that could allow it to reinterpret the legality of bump stocks.
 President Donald Trump sent a memo to Sessions ordering the department propose regulations banning the devices last week after the Parkland school shooting.